 Our entries for the Academy of Chocolate Awards are probably being judges as I type.
 One of these is a completely new bar – Moccachino.
 Made with real ground coffee from the ever-excellent Small Batch Coffee Roasters in Brighton and smooth milk chocolate.
 I’m happy to report that it is delicious and I physically have to hide the samples in a cupboard before I eat the whole bag.
 It will be on the website as soon as we get a few bars properly wrapped.

 We have another new stockist in London – the well-named Slab & Tipple at 119 Church Street, Stoke Newington in London.
 The display looks good and it’s a shame that I rarely get to London to check it out for myself.
 If you are close by you should do the same.

-As usual I have picked a name out of the hat this week (Veronique C; she has been contacted) and she will get these bars.
-Maybe she will make her own version of the Yorkshire Pud dessert.
+As usual I have picked a name out of the hat this week (Chloe; she has been contacted) and she will get these bars.
+One is a pre-release of the new Moccachino bar – comments appreciated

 The Ecuador Camino Verde 72% dark chocolate